Jump to content

 Funding

 The Museum of Contemporary Art Chicago is a nonprofit, tax-exempt organization accredited by the American Alliance of Museums.
 The museum is generously supported by its Board of Trustees; individual and corporate members; private and corporate foundations, including the John D. and Catherine T. MacArthur Foundation; and government agencies.
-Programming is partially supported by a grant from the Illinois Arts Council Agency.
-Audience and program evaluation is made possible in part by the Institute of Museum and Library Services.
 Museum capital improvements are supported by a Public Museum Capital Grant from the Illinois Department of Natural Resources.
+The MCA acknowledges support from the Illinois Arts Council.

 The MCA is a proud member of Museums in the Park and receives major support from the Chicago Park District.